Chapter 3 Using R Markdown

 ![Caption for the picture.](path/to/image.png){width=50%, height=50%}

-A final note on images: when compiling to PDF, the LaTeX call will place your image in the “optimal” location (as determined by LaTeX), so you might find your image isn’t exactly where you thought it would be.
-A more in-depth guide to image placement can be found here
+A final note on images: when compiling to PDF, your image will be placed in the “optimal” location (as determined by LaTeX), so you might find your image isn’t exactly where you thought it would be.
+A more in-depth guide to image placement can be found here.

-There are multiple methods to create tables in R markdown.
+There are multiple ways of creating tables in R Markdown.
 Assuming you want to display results calculated through R code, you can use the kable() function.
 Or you can consult the Summarizing Data chapter for making publication ready tables.

 Alternatively, if you want to create simple tables manually use the following code in the main body, outside of an R code chunk.
 You can increase the number of rows/columns and the location of the horizontal lines.
 To generate more complex tables, see the kable() function and the kableExtra package.